just-work/django-video-transcoding/docs/source/operation.md

 complition while shutting down is inacceptable.
 On the other hand, if celery worker processes are killed, lost tasks an zombie ffmpeg processes may appear.

+* if you are running transcoder in a container, make sure that celery master process has pid 1 (docker will send SIGTERM to it by default)
+* for separate celery app make sure that it sets process group for all workers and propagates SIGUSR1 to trigger graceful worker shutdown

 ### Resumable workers

 For modern cloud-based installations an optimal solution is to use